Entering the USA Market

-- Ensure the new employees have the necessary documentation, visas and permits allowing them to work in the US
+- Ensuring employees have correct documentation, including Form I-9, allowing them to work in the US

-- Register employees’ details with the relevant state’s Labor Agency
+- Registering the employee with the relevant state’s Labor Agency

 - Capital City – Washington DC